spack/spack/lib/spack/docs/configuration.rst

 In order to avoid this problem, it is advisable to specify a fake path in ``packages.yaml``, thereby preventing Spack from adding the real path to compiler command lines.
-This will work becuase compilers normally search standard system paths, even if they are not on the command line.
+This will work because compilers normally search standard system paths, even if they are not on the command line.
 For example: